Biographies Characteristics Analysis

 h(-x) = 11^(-x) + 11^x.

-Let's check the evenness of the function h(x)=11^x-11^(-x).
-Following the same algorithm, we get h(-x) = 11^(-x) -11^x.
-Taking out the minus, as a result, we have
+Let's check the parity of the function h(x)=11^x-11^(-x).
+Following the same algorithm, we get that h(-x) = 11^(-x) -11^x.
+Taking out the minus, in the end we have

 h(-x)=-(11^x-11^(-x))=- h(x).
-Hence h(x) is odd.
+Therefore, h(x) is odd.

-By the way, it should be recalled that there are functions that cannot be classified according to these criteria, they are called neither even nor odd.
+By the way, it should be recalled that there are functions that cannot be classified according to these criteria; they are called neither even nor odd.

 Even functions have a number of interesting properties: